-Occupational Therapy
+Pediatric Occupational Therapy

 Pediatric occupational therapists work with children and adolescents to improve their functional abilities and participation in daily activities.
 Occupational therapists may work in various settings, including schools, hospitals, clinics, and home health agencies.
 They collaborate with parents, teachers, and other healthcare professionals to develop individualized treatment plans and provide support and guidance to families.

-Have Q’s?
-We are here to help!
+Have Questions?
+We are Here to Help!

 Occupational therapist assisting child in hammock on colorful play mat, promoting motor skills and sensory processing in therapy session.